Head-On Car Collision

 It is important to follow up and get proper medical care following a collision.
 Not only do they need to follow up, but they need to follow up in a timely fashion.
 If there is too long of a delay in treatment, it can affect the value of the claim simply because of a jury or judge or whoever hears the case and there was a gap between when the accident happened and when treatments the started, then that may be factored into the value that’s awarded.

-Additionally, if it has been too long of a time before treatment starts, the doctor or the medical provider may have a difficult time stating within a reasonable degree of medical certainty as a standard that the accident caused the injury.
+Additionally, if it has been too long of a time before treatment starts after your head-on car collision, the doctor or the medical provider may have a difficult time stating within a reasonable degree of medical certainty as a standard that the accident caused the injury.

 Discuss The First Steps To Take After a DC Head-On Car Collision Today